dagger/dagger/sdk/rust/crates/dagger-sdk/examples/test-the-application/app/README.md

 This is based on the [Getting Started guide for TypeScript](https://docs.dagger.io/sdk/typescript/783645/get-started#step-5-test-against-multiple-nodejs-versions)

-A simple react app is created with `create-react-app` which is built and tested by `build.js` or `build.ts`.
+A simple react app is created with `create-react-app` which is built and tested by `build.ts`.

 Run: